Narendra-Git-Hub/project-sp20-skeleton/README.md

-# New project for college student
+# New project for college students

 Take a look at the project spec before you get started!